pgroenbaek/dbtracks-stf-profiles/README.md

 # DBTracks STF Profiles

-This is an attempt to mimic DBTracks as best as possible using the Open Rails STF track profile format.
+This is an attempt to mimic DBTracks as best as possible using the STF track profile format.

 These track profiles enable use of the super-elevation feature in Open Rails together with Norbert Rieger's DBTracks.